 That said, you need to be sure that you want to wipe your hard drive before you proceed.
 You will no longer be able to recover the wiped data after the process is complete.

 Follow the instructions below to wipe data off your Windows or Mac computer.
 We recommend using the built-in tools in the operating system in addition to third-party data destruction software in order to ensure complete and permanent data deletion.

 Step 1: Do some prep work

 Before you begin, you need to prepare for the hard drive cleanup.
 Here are some of the things you will need.

-You need to do some research.
+You will need to download a data wiping program for Mac or Windows.
 Some sanitization software can only wipe hard drives but not SSDs (solid state drives).
 You should also look for software that can work on bootable drives like flash drives if you’re wiping the entire computer.

 Needless to say, back up all important files before you proceed.
 You can copy-paste all your data to a temporary location outside of the drive you’re wiping.

 Explore your backup options.
 In Windows 10, go to Windows Settings > Update & Security > Backup.
 Here you’ll find several options for backing up your files.

 Be sure to have all your product information on-hand.
 Make sure you secure product keys for Windows, for example.
 You will need those if you’ll be reinstalling software on another machine down the line.

 You will need a dedicated USB drive for your data destruction software.
 You won’t be able to run an application from your computer if you’re wiping it clean.
 That’s why you need to save the program on an external drive.
 Saving it on a CD would also work.